worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 Packet Trailer: A 2-byte trailer (\xE3\xE3) is appended to the end of the encrypted payload.

-## 2.0 Header Structure
+## 2.0 Post Session Header Structure

-Encryption Type 6 uses a streamlined 32-byte header format
+After the session is established, use this header.
+They body/payload of the call will depend on the Command group and command specified in bytes 12 and 13.

 ### 2.1 Full Header Structure (32 Bytes Total)